 CAMERAS

 I used to carry Canon cameras, in fact I used them for 30 years.
 While I was a Canon guy, I messed around on the side with a sweet little mirrorless Fuji system for a while and learned quickly that mirrorless gear is where it’s at.
 When Sony brought their A7RII to market, I made the complete jump to mirrorless and I have not looked back.
 For me, Sony’s Alpha cameras meld the best of all worlds.
-I enjoy very high image quality, resolution, and low light performance that gives my images the sharpness and pop I crave, while the autofocus and image stabilization systems make up for my softening eyesight.
-I now use the A7RV as my main workhorse camera.
-I keep my camera fitted with a Really Right Stuff L-bracket which give me secure mounting options on my fleet of tripods, clamps, and gimbals.
+I enjoy very high image quality, resolution, and low light performance that gives my images the sharpness and pop I crave, while the autofocus systems make up for my softening eyesight.
+I now use two full-frame Sony cameras for my work.
+For situations where I need blazing autofocus speed and high frame rates, I turn to the brilliant A1 Mark II.
+When pixels are more important than responsiveness, I use the A7R Mark V. Both cameras will work very well in any case, so they compliment each other.
+For much of my work I use these cameras with their respective battery grips, which allow for easier vertical shooting and handling in fast-paced sessions.
+When I need to mount one to a tripod or clamp, I attach a Really Right Stuff L-bracket which give me secure mounting options on my fleet of tripods, clamps, and gimbals.
 All of my cameras also have Peak Design’s brilliant little anchor pucks on them for when I want to sling the cameras or attach a hand strap.

 Along with my Sony kit, I am now deeply smitten with the Leica Q3 that I purchased in 2024.
 With the same resolution as the Sony A7RV, the little Leica packs a punch and the flawless 28mm lens is the sharpest lens I’ve ever used.
 I love the Leica’s design, build and image quality.
 While there are many people out there buying Leicas as status symbols, I consider it a powerful camera with durability and utility my Sony kit can’t match.